-ASPECTS OF NORMAL LANGUAGE DEVELOPMENT (Not open to communicative disorders major) Introduction to acquisition and development of comprehension and production of language - phonologically, semantically and syntactically Relates language acquisition to perceptual development of child and looks at function of language in individual, family and school.

-AUGMENTATIVE COMMUNICATION

-Prerequisite: 330 or 430/530 or permission of instructor.
-Overviews augmentative communication systems-candidates, symbol systems, devices, vocabulary, funding.
-Considers interdisciplinary issues in assessment/intervention.

-MULTICULTURAL CONSIDERATIONS FOR AUDIOLOGISTS AND SPEECH-LANGUAGE PATHOLOGISTS

-2 credits Prerequisite: 7700:110 or graduate standing.
-This course introduces the multicultural considerations faced by audiologists and speech-language pathologists providing services to families and individuals with communication disorders.

-SPEECH-LANGUAGE AND HEARING DISORDERS IN THE PUBLIC SCHOOLS 2 credits (Not open to communicative disorders major) Nature, causes and treatment of speech, hearing and language disorders in public schools.
-Special reference to role of classroom teacher in identifying and referring student with suspected problems and in working with school clinician.

-ORGANIZATION AND ADMINISTRATION: PUBLIC SCHOOL SPEECH-LANGUAGE AND HEARING PROGRAMS 2 credits Prerequisites: Senior or graduate standing.
-For clinicians who plan to work in public school systems.
+- ASPECTS OF NORMAL LANGUAGE DEVELOPMENT 3 credits Not open to communicative disorders major) Introduction to acquisition and development of comprehension and production of language - phonologically, semantically and syntactically.
+Relates language acquisition to perceptual development of child and looks at function of lan-guage in individual, family and school. - AUGMENTATIVE COMMUNICATION 540 3 credits Perequisite: 330 or 430/530 or permission of instructor.
+Overviews augmentative communi-cation systems-candidates, symbol systems, devices, vocabulary, funding.
+Considers inter-disciplinary issues in assessment/intervention. - MULTICULTURAL CONSIDERATIONS FOR AUDIOLOGISTS AND SPEECH-LANGUAGE PATHOLOGISTS 2 credits Prerequisite: 7700:110 or graduate standing.
+This course introduces the multicultural consid-erations faced by audiologists and speech-language pathologists providing services to fami-lies and individuals with communication disorders.
+545 - SPEECH-LANGUAGE AND HEARING DISORDERS IN THE PUBLIC SCHOOLS 560 2 credits (Not open to communicative disorders major) Nature, causes and treatment of speech, hear-ing and language disorders in public schools.
+Special reference to role of classroom teacher in entifying and referring student with suspected problems and in working with school clinician. - ORGANIZATION AND ADMINISTRATION: PUBLIC SCHOOL SPEECH-LANGUAGE AND HEARING PROGRAMS Prerequisities: Senior or graduate standing.
+For clinicians who plan to work in public school sys-tems.
 Covers program requirements and professional/ethical issues imposed by PL 94-142.

-580 EARLY INTERVENTION FOR PRESCHOOLERS Prerequisite graduate status.
+561 2 credits - EARLY INTERVENTION FOR PRESCHOOLERS 2 credits Prerequisite: graduate status.
 This course explores model programs currently being offered to the three to five year old population, with and without disabilities at two different levels.

-COMMUNICATION DISORDERS: GERIATRIC POPULATION (Not open to communicative disorders major) Examination of communication disorders that exist in geriatric population.
-Focus on etiology, symptomatology and concomitant rehabilitative procedures.
-Designed for a student interested in the aging population.

-TEACHING AND LEARNING STRATEGIES IN SPEECH-LANGUAGE PATHOLOGY Prerequisite: graduate status.
+TEACHING AND LEARNING STRATEGIES IN SPEECH-LANGUAGE PATHOLOGY

+2 credits Prerequisite: graduate status.
 Current practice related to clinical intervention designed for indi-viduals with developmental disabilities.
 Explores the use of the natural environment and the computer as intervention tools.

-WORKSHOP: SPEECH-LANGUAGE PATHOLOGY AND/OR AUDIOLOGY (May be repeated for a total of four credits) Prerequisite: permission.
-Group investigation of particular phase of speech pathology and/or audiology not offered by other courses.
-ADMINISTRATION AND SUPERVISION IN SPEECH AND HEARING PROGRAMS

-Prerequisite: permission of instructor.
-Organization and management of speech and hearing programs in voluntary and official agencies.
-Philosophy and methodology in supervision of services.
-INSTRUMENTATION IN SPEECH PATHOLOGY AND AUDIOLOGY 2 credits

-Principles and use of clinical and research instrumentation in speech and hearing.

-RESEARCH METHODS IN COMMUNICATIVE DISORDERS I 3 credits Introduction to experimental design in field of communicative disorders.

-RESEARCH METHODS IN COMMUNICATIVE DISORDERS II Prerequisite: 611.
-Advanced experimental methods; development of a research study.

-ARTICULATION 620 Historical background, current theories and research related to etiology, evaluation and treatment of articulation and phonology disorders.

-SUPPORT SYSTEMS FOR INDIVIDUALS AND FAMILIES WITH COMMUNICATIVE DISORDERS Enhances students' abilities to interview, provide educational information, and create support systems for persons with communicative handicaps and their families.
+- WORKSHOP: SPEECH-LANGUAGE PATHOLOGY AND/OR AUDIOLOGY 590 1-3 credits (May be repeated for a total of four credits) Prerequisite: permission.
+Group investigation of particular phase of speech pathology and/or audiology not offered by other courses. - INSTRUMENTATION IN SPEECH PATHOLOGY AND AUDIOLOGY Principles and use of clinical and research instrumentation in speech and hearing.
+610 2 credits - RESEARCH METHODS IN COMMUNICATIVE DISORDERS I 3 credits Introduction to experimental design in field of communicative disorders. - RESEARCH METHODS IN COMMUNICATIVE DISORDERS II 612 2 credits Prerequisite: 611.
+Advanced experimental methods: development of a research study. - ARTICULATION 2 credits 620 Historical background, current theories and research related to etiology, evaluation and treat-ment of articulation and phonology disorders. - SUPPORT SYSTEMS FOR INDIVIDUALS AND FAMILIES WITH COMMUNICATIVE DISORDERS 623 Enhances students' abilities to interview, provide educational information, and create support systems for persons with communicative handicaps and their families NEUROGENIC SPEECH AND LANGUAGE DISORDERS 3 credits

-NEUROGENIC SPEECH AND LANGUAGE DISORDERS3 credits Prerequisite: graduate status.
-Course presents current theories and research related to neuroanatomical etiology, diagnosis, classification and treatment of adults with neurologically based communication disorders.

-VOICE AND CLEFT PALATE Prerequisite: graduate status, Background and current research related to normal voca velopharyngeal function as well as the etiology, diagnosis, and treatment of voice and cleft

-STUTTERING: THEORIES AND THERAPIES Perequisite: graduate status.
-This course provides information and discussion on theories, classification, diagnosis, and treatment of fluency disorders.

-TOPICS IN DIFFERENTIAL DIAGNOSIS OF SPEECH AND LANGUAGE DISORDERS 2 credits (May be repeated for a total of four credits) Prerequisite: permission of director of Speech and Hearing Center.
-2 credits ders and clinical methodologies in language assessment and intervention.
-ACQUIRED BRAIN INJURY 3 credits Perequisites: permission of instructor.
-A study of behavioral deficits, stages of recovery, assessment techniques, and principles of cognitive rehabilitation related to closed head injury.

-TOPICS: SPEECH PATHOLOGY AND AUDIOLOGY2 credits Prerequisite: permission of instructor.
-Selected current topics in clinical and/or experimental areas of speech pathology, audiology, or language.
-Emphasis on review of current and histor-
+- Prerequisite: graduate status.
+Course presents current theories and research related to neu-roanatomical etiology, diagnosis, classification and treatment of adults with neurologically ased communication disorders - VOICE AND CLEFT PALATE 3 credits Prerequisite: graduate status.
+Background and current research related to normal vocal and velopharyngeal function as well as the etiology, diagnosis, and treatment of voice and cleft palate. - STUTTERING: THEORIES AND THERAPIES 627 2 credits Prerequisite: graduate status.
+This course provides information and discussion on theories, classification, diagnosis, and treatment of fluency disorders. - TOPICS IN DIFFERENTIAL DIAGNOSIS OF SPEECH AND LANGUAGE DISORDERS 628 2 credits (May be repeated for a total of four credits) Prerequisite: permission of director of Speech and Hearing Center - TOPICS: SPEECH PATHOLOGY AND AUDIOLOGY 2 credits Prerequisite: permission of instructor.
+Selected current topics in clinical and/or experimental 629 areas of speech pathology, audiology, or language.
+Emphasis on review of current and historical literature.